2025–26 Harvard Crimson men's basketball team

-The 2025–26 Harvard Crimson men's basketball team represents Harvard University during the 2025–26 NCAA Division I men's basketball season.
-The Crimson, led by 18th-year head coach Tommy Amaker, play their home games at the Lavietes Pavilion located in Boston, Massachusetts as members of the Ivy League.
+The 2025–26 Harvard Crimson men's basketball team represented Harvard University during the 2025–26 NCAA Division I men's basketball season.
+The Crimson, led by 18th-year head coach Tommy Amaker, played their home games at the Lavietes Pavilion located in Boston, Massachusetts as members of the Ivy League.

 Previous season

 The Crimson finished the 2024–25 season 12–15, 7–7 in Ivy League play to place fifth.
 They failed to qualify for the Ivy League tournament.